Mai0313/Mentor/docs/Inverter/Inverter_parsed.md

 ```
 The image consists of three subplots labeled (a), (b), and (c), each displaying a different waveform over a time period of 0 to 0.02 seconds.

+1. **Subplot (a):**
+   - The y-axis is labeled "Sine-triangle."
-(a) The first subplot shows a waveform labeled "Sine-triangle" on the y-axis.
-The waveform appears to be a combination of a sine wave and a triangle wave.
-The sine wave is a smooth, continuous curve oscillating between -1 and 1, while the triangle wave is a series of sharp, linear peaks and troughs superimposed on the sine wave.
-The x-axis is labeled "Time (sec)" and ranges from 0 to 0.02 seconds.
+   - The plot shows a combination of a sine wave and a triangle wave.
+The sine wave is a smooth, continuous curve that oscillates between -1 and 1.
+Superimposed on this sine wave is a high-frequency triangle wave, which creates a jagged, sawtooth-like pattern on top of the sine wave.
+The sine wave appears to have a lower frequency compared to the triangle wave.

-(b) The second subplot is labeled "S11/S22" on the y-axis.
-This waveform consists of a series of rectangular pulses that alternate between 0 and 1.
-The pulses are evenly spaced and have a consistent width.
-The x-axis is also labeled "Time (sec)" and ranges from 0 to 0.02 seconds.

-(c) The third subplot is labeled "S12/S21" on the y-axis.
-Similar to the second subplot, this waveform also consists of rectangular pulses alternating between 0 and 1.
-The pulses are evenly spaced and have a consistent width, but the pattern appears slightly different from the second subplot.
-The x-axis is labeled "Time (sec)" and ranges from 0 to 0.02 seconds.

-Overall, the image presents three different waveforms over a short time period, with the first subplot showing a combination of sine and triangle waves, and the second and third subplots showing rectangular pulse waveforms.
+2. **Subplot (b):**
+   - The y-axis is labeled "S11/S22."
+   - This plot displays a series of vertical lines that alternate between 0 and 1.
+The pattern is highly regular, with each line reaching either the maximum value of 1 or the minimum value of 0.
+The lines are closely spaced, indicating a high-frequency signal.

+3. **Subplot (c):**
+   - The y-axis is labeled "S12/S21."
+   - Similar to subplot (b), this plot also shows a series of vertical lines alternating between 0 and 1.
+The pattern is again highly regular and closely spaced, indicating another high-frequency signal.
+The frequency and spacing of the lines appear to be similar to those in subplot (b).

+All three subplots share the same x-axis labeled "Time (sec)," which ranges from 0 to 0.02 seconds.
+The time intervals are marked at 0.005, 0.01, and 0.015 seconds.
+The overall appearance suggests that the plots are likely representing different aspects or components of a signal or system over a very short time period.
 ```

 Figure 2.6:Bipolar PWM (a) Sine-triangle comparison (b) Switching pulses for S11/S22 (c) Switching pulses for S12/S21

 Here is the image describtion:
 ```
-The image consists of three subplots labeled (a), (b), and (c), each depicting a different signal over a time interval from 0.04 seconds to 0.08 seconds.
+The image consists of three subplots, each displaying a different waveform over a short period of time (from 0.04 to 0.08 seconds).
+Here is a detailed description of each subplot:

-(a) The first subplot shows a sinusoidal waveform labeled "modulation signal (mi sin(wet))" on the y-axis.
-The signal oscillates smoothly between -1 and 1, indicating a typical sine wave pattern.

-(b) The second subplot displays a signal labeled "Vab (V)" on the y-axis.
-This signal appears to be a high-frequency switching waveform, oscillating rapidly between approximately -100V and 100V.
-The waveform is densely packed with vertical lines, indicating rapid switching events.

-(c) The third subplot shows another sinusoidal waveform labeled "Load current (A)" on the y-axis.
-Similar to the first subplot, this signal oscillates smoothly but between -2A and 2A, indicating another sine wave pattern.

-All three subplots share the same x-axis labeled "Time (sec)," covering the same time interval from 0.04 seconds to 0.08 seconds.
-The overall image appears to illustrate the relationship between a modulation signal, a switching voltage waveform, and the resulting load current in an electrical or electronic system.
+1. **Top Subplot (a)**:
+   - **Y-axis Label**: "modulation signal (mi sin(wet))"
+   - **X-axis Label**: "Time (sec)"
+   - **Waveform**: This plot shows a sinusoidal waveform that oscillates between -1 and 1.
+The waveform completes approximately one full cycle within the given time frame.
+The signal appears smooth and continuous, representing a typical modulation signal.

+2. **Middle Subplot (b)**:
+   - **Y-axis Label**: "Vab (V)"
+   - **X-axis Label**: "Time (sec)"
+   - **Waveform**: This plot displays a high-frequency switching signal, which is characteristic of a Pulse Width Modulation (PWM) signal.
+The waveform rapidly switches between approximately +100V and -100V.
+The density of the switching indicates a high-frequency operation, and the pattern of the switching appears to be modulated by the signal from the top subplot.

+3. **Bottom Subplot (c)**:
+   - **Y-axis Label**: "Load current (A)"
+   - **X-axis Label**: "Time (sec)"
+   - **Waveform**: This plot shows another sinusoidal waveform, similar in shape to the modulation signal in the top subplot.
+The amplitude of this waveform oscillates between -2A and 2A.
+This waveform represents the load current, which is smooth and continuous, indicating that the PWM signal has been filtered to produce a sinusoidal current.

+Overall, the image illustrates the process of generating a sinusoidal load current using a modulation signal and a PWM signal.
+The modulation signal (a) is used to control the PWM signal (b), which in turn produces a filtered load current (c) that closely follows the shape of the modulation signal.
 ```

 Figure 2.7: Bipolar PWM scheme (a) Modulation signal for leg 'a' (b) output line-line voltage (c) load current